With the school year over, what better time to squeeze in lot’s of reading than during the summer.

 Reading helps to spark a child’s imagination and broadens their minds.
 It also helps to develop their language skills.
 This is why I make it a point to spend time reading to my son daily.

-The more time that children spend reading, the more they will develop a love for reading.
+The more time that children spend reading different books, the more they will develop a love for reading.
 Make sure that they have a variety of books available to make their reading experience enjoyable.